Why Is the Mortgage Company Name on the Insurance Claim Check?

 When you finance a home through a mortgage, the lender becomes a financial stakeholder in your property.
 Until the mortgage is paid in full, the bank or mortgage servicer technically owns a portion of your home, known as a security interest.

 Because of this financial interest, lenders require homeowners to carry insurance that protects the home’s structure (commonly referred to as hazard insurance or dwelling coverage).
-The policy ensures that, if the property is damaged or destroyed, funds will be available to restore or repair it and protect the lender’s investment.
+The policy ensures that funds will be available to restore or repair the property and protect the lender’s investment if the property is damaged or destroyed.

 Why the Mortgage Company Is a Named Payee on Insurance Checks